Go Figure (film)

-Go Figure is a 2005 Disney Channel Original Movie, starring Jordan Hinson.
+Go Figure is a 2005 American sports comedy-drama film released as a Disney Channel Original Movie and starring Jordan Hinson.
 Walt Disney Records released the Go Figure soundtrack on June 7, featuring the title track by Everlife alongside a music video.

 Plot

-A talented young teenage figure skater named Katelin Kingsford dreams of being a champion.
+Katelin Kingsford, a talented young teenage figure skater, dreams of being a champion.
 During one of her competitions, she is discovered by a famous Russian skating coach, Natasha Goberman.
 However, Natasha coaches at an expensive boarding school and Katelin's parents cannot afford to send her there.
 To help Katelin with the expenses, Natasha convinces the girls hockey team coach to give the last hockey scholarship to Katelin so she can train at the boarding school.
-Katelin is overjoyed and excited to be taught by Natasha but quickly learns that juggling hockey practice, skate club practice, and her homework is much harder than she imagined.
-A student assistant coach for the hockey team named Spencer constantly ridicules her, and her fellow skaters in the figure skating club are just as rude.
-Katelin is also forced to hide all of her precious figure-skating-related belongings, as the hockey coach warns her that the girls on the hockey team despise "twirl girls".
-However, Katelin does find some consolation in her roommate, Hollywood Henderson, a fellow hockey player.
-She finds out that Katelin is a figure skater, but promises not to tell anyone.
+Katelin is overjoyed and excited to be taught by Natasha but quickly finds balancing hockey practice, skate club practice, and her homework to be difficult.
+Spencer, a student assistant coach, constantly ridicules her, and her fellow skaters ostracize her.
+However, Katelin finds some consolation in her roommate, Amy 'Hollywood' Henderson, a fellow hockey player.

-Katelin faces several obstacles in her new life.
-Pamela, a figure skater jealous of Katelin's skill and Natasha's obvious liking towards her, locks her in the janitor's closet during a party and sets a trap for her to end up having a can of purple paint dumped on her.
-Due to this, Katelin loses a private training session with one of her idols, Kristi Yamaguchi, to Pamela, causing Natasha to feel great disappointment towards Katelin.
-Her teammates on the hockey team turn on her after their first game, when Katelin did not block for the team captain and caused her to be tackled by the opposing team.
-Katelin works hard to improve, but is overpowered and feels like quitting.

-Katelin begins flunking her schoolwork as well.
-Combined with the hostility of the hockey team, the stress gets to her and she gets on a bus home.
-When she arrives at her house, she finds that her parents have packed up all of her things in boxes.
-Feeling unwanted, Katelin grabs a box of her ice skating things and runs out of the house.
-As she sits on a bench and rummages through her belongings, she finds that her mother was a "twirl girl" as well when she sees a picture of her mother on the ice and prizes from various competitions in the box.
-After talking with her mother, Katelin decides that she's not going to quit no matter how hard things may seem, and she goes back to school.